sanette/gl-legacy/README.md

 True.
 Good question.
 One answer is that I wanted a minimal set of bindings that would go with `tgls` (See the `image_quad` example).
-Of course, another answer is that I wanted to give it a try myself...
+Of course, another answer is that it's fun to give it a try oneself...